quicwg/base-drafts/draft-ietf-quic-recovery.md

 If no previous RTT is available, or if the network changes, the initial RTT SHOULD be set to 100ms.

-When CRYPTO frames is sent, the sender SHOULD set an alarm for the handshake timeout period.
+When CRYPTO frames are sent, the sender SHOULD set an alarm for the handshake timeout period.

-When the alarm fires, the sender MUST retransmit all unacknowledged CRYPTO data, by calling RetransmitAllUnackedHandshakeData().
-On each consecutive firing of the handshake alarm, the sender SHOULD double the handshake timeout and set an alarm for this period.
+When the alarm fires, the sender MUST retransmit all unacknowledged CRYPTO data by calling RetransmitAllUnackedHandshakeData().
+On each consecutive firing of the handshake alarm without receiving an acknowledgement for a new packet, the sender SHOULD double the handshake timeout and set an alarm for this period.

 When an acknowledgement is received for a handshake packet, the new RTT is computed and the alarm SHOULD be set for twice the newly computed smoothed RTT.